stevenjmesser/visitmy.website/_posts/2026-04-15-having-a-gander-at-goose.md

 Setting up Goose and getting it connected to LM Studio was super easy, thanks to [native support for LM Studio](https://goose-docs.ai/docs/getting-started/providers/#local-llms){:target="_blank"}.
 This is made possible through OpenAI’s AI server API standard – another win for standards.

+If you don’t use LM Studio, it’s no bother.
+Goose will check which model can run on your machine, download it and install it via [Ollama](https://ollama.com){:target="_blank"}.

 Goose has a bunch of in-built [extensions](https://goose-docs.ai/docs/getting-started/using-extensions){:target="_blank"} that bring agent capabilities.
 Stuff like general development tools that are useful for software development, tools for webscraping, file caching, and automations, to-do lists and sub-agents.

 ## Adding more tools and data